Continued radio observations of GW170817 3.5 years post-merger: Summary and conclusion

 \section{Summary and conclusion}

 We have presented extensive late-time radio observations of the GW170817 field, carried out with the most extended configurations of the VLA.
 Combining the collected data we have built the deepest high-resolution image of the GW170817 field available so far.
-Our radio flux density measurements show that there is no evidence for emission in excess to the one expected from the afterglow of the GW170817 structured jet at 3\,GHz and $t\approx 1200$\,d since merger.
-These results constrain the energy-speed distribution of the kilonova ejecta to be rather steep, with a power-law index of $\alpha \gtrsim 5$.
-We finally commented on how the recent detection of a potential excess in the X-rays may hint to a flattening of the power-law index of the electron energy distribution of the kilonova ejecta compared to the value of this parameter as constrained by the earlier panchromatic afterglow observations.
-Further late-time monitoring of the GW170817 field with the VLA are likely to reveal whether a kilonova afterglow is emerging.
+Our radio flux density measurements show that there is no evidence for emission in excess to the one expected from the afterglow of the GW170817 structured jet at 3\,GHz and $t\approx 1200$\,days since merger.
+These results constrain the energy-speed distribution of the kilonova ejecta to be rather steep, with a power-law index of $\alpha \gtrsim 5$ (for $\beta_0\gtrsim 0.3$).
+We finally commented on how the recent detection of a potential excess in the X-rays may hint to a flattening of the power-law index (albeit $\approx2.1\,\sigma$ in terms of significance) of the electron energy distribution of the kilonova ejecta compared to the value of this parameter as constrained by the earlier panchromatic afterglow observations.
+Further late-time monitoring of the GW170817 field with the VLA is likely to reveal whether a kilonova afterglow is emerging.

 \acknowledgements We are grateful to Dale A. Frail for contributing to shaping this work with many insightful discussions.
 A.B. and A.C. acknowledge support from the National Science Foundation via Award \#1907975.
 K.P.M. and G.H. acknowledge support from the National Science Foundation Grant AST-1911199.
+D.L.K. was supported by NSF grant AST-1816492.
 D.L. acknowledges support from the National Science Foundation via Award \#1907955.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.